When to use a Vibrating Microtome for Tissue Sectioning

-Stains are sharper, no cytosol in the extracellular tissue.
+- Stains are sharper, with no cytosol in the extracellular tissue.
 Better for HRP, etc.

-Quick setup, glue tissue to platform.
-No encapsulation needed.
+- Quick setup, glue tissue to the platform.
+No encapsulation is needed.

 Issues encountered in Vibrating Microtomy.

 The blade can be set to any angle.
-The correct blade angle depends only on properties of the blade.
-However, the consequences of incorrect blade angle are different depending on the properties of the material being cut.
-See illustration below.
+The correct blade angle depends only on the properties of the blade.
+However, the consequences of incorrect blade angle are different depending on the properties of the material being cut as illustrated below.

-If the blade is slipping out of the tissue block, or compressing the tissue, try a slower advance.
-For the most critical applications, such calcium dual fluorescent imaging in live tissue sections, the slower the better, some use 10 minutes per section, as long as the tissue is still alive when you have the section.
-The trade-off is speed of getting the job done vs. section quality.
+If the blade is slipping out of the tissue block or compressing the tissue, try a slower advance.
+For the most critical applications, such as calcium dual fluorescent imaging in live tissue sections, the slower, the better, some use 10 minutes per section, as long as the tissue is still alive when you have the section.
+The trade-off is the speed of getting the job done .versus section quality.

-If the instrument is cutting alternate sections of different thickness, thick or thin, there are a few possible causes.
-Clearance angle negative is a common one, the blade angle is too low.
-Another is something loose.
-The pedestal, the tissue on it, or the blade is not tightly secured.
+If the instrument is cutting alternate sections of different thickness, there are a few possible causes.
+Clearance angle negative is a common one; the blade angle is too low.
+Another is something loose; the pedestal, the tissue on it, or the blade is not tightly secured.
 Try to grasp and wobble things one at time, preferably without cutting yourself.
 Another possible cause is that the tissue has a high height for the base of support, and is flexing at the top, so the tissue is moving.
-Cut the block smaller if feasible.
-Or find a way to support the tissue better.
+Cut the block smaller if feasible or find a way to support the tissue better.

 For the use of any product, the applicable product documentation, including information guides, inserts and operation manuals should be consulted.
 Leica Biosystems and the editors hereby disclaim any liability arising directly or indirectly from the use of the content, including from any drugs, devices, techniques or procedures described in the content.